 - Mix a pinch of Jayfal (Nutmeg) powder with mom’s milk/ cow’s milk/honey.
 Give one teaspoon of this mixture twice a day on an empty stomach to your toddler.
 Jaiphal for babies helps release congestion.
-Using nutmeg for chest congestion in babies keeps the airways clear of mucus and stimulates the chest to cough up phlegm, therefore, making their health better.
-In addition, parents also use nutmeg for babies colds, coughs, and bad breath, to reduce fever and soothe the lungs.
+Using nutmeg for baby nasal congestion keeps the airways clear of mucus and stimulates the chest to cough up phlegm, therefore, making their health better.
+In addition, parents also use nutmeg for babies’ colds, coughs, and bad breath, to reduce fever and soothe the lungs.
 It can also help reduce symptoms associated with other respiratory ailments such as asthma.

 - Mix lemon juice (1 tbsp) and honey (1 tbsp).
 Warm this mixture in the microwave for 2 minutes.
 Give 1 tablespoon of this warmed-up mixture three times a day to your toddler.